Your literature review gives readers an understanding of the scholarly research on your topic.

-Here are some useful resources from the Writing Center, the Office of Research and Doctoral Services, and other departments within the Center for Academic Excellence.
+Here are some useful resources from the Writing Center, the Office of Research and Doctoral Services, and other departments within the Office of Academic Support.
 Take some time to look at what is available to help you with your capstone/dissertation.

 You can watch recorded webinars on the literature review in our Library Webinar Archives.